 When we talk about the long-term effects of an Injury as a self-employed person, we are not just talking about the physical pain and suffering you may have to endure, but also the psychological damage it may cause you.

 The long-term effect also looks at the financial loss, reduced earning potential and the possibility of having to quit work entirely.
 These form part of the considerations of compensation claims and will contribute to the compensation payout at the end.
 A good and experienced solicitor will look at all the effect of the injury in the long term and try to get the best possible compensation amount for the client.

 If you are a self-employed person and have suffered an injury, then the possibility of getting compensation will partly depend on what you do at the initial stages of the injury claim.
 The following are steps that you can take, to enable you to build a good case for a compensation claim.

 - Collect Evidence: The first and probably most important thing to do in this situation is to collect all necessary evidence.
 If the accident happened at work, it should be recorded in the accident book immediately.
-In addition, you can take a photograph of the accident scene, the injury sustained and any other thing that could help your case.
+You can also take a photograph of the accident scene, the injury sustained, and any other thing that could help your case.
 If possible, get an eye witness report, names and contact details as they may be required at some point.

 - Keep Track of Your Loses: This is important because you might have to make a claim based on your losses.
-By losses, we mean financial losses like medical expenses, loss of earnings, travel losses among others.
+We mean financial losses like medical expenses, loss of earnings, and travel losses, among others.

-Your solicitor will check the viability of your case and offer advice on what may be required at this stage.
+Your solicitor will check your case’s viability and offer advice on what may be required at this stage.
 You can contact us immediately to get free advice.